-As for how much sugar, you’ll want to add 1 gram of sugar if the yeast is live and 3 grams of sugar if the yeast is dry (the sugar is what will help to activate the fermentation process).
+Add 1 gram of sugar if the yeast is live and 3 grams of sugar if the yeast is dry (the sugar will help activate the fermentation process).

-Pro Tip: For the dough to come out right, you must use your hands and not a rolling pin.
-Doing so will result in higher dough quality.
+Pro Tip: For the dough to come out right, you’ve gotta use your hands and *not* a rolling pin.

 Never kneaded before?
-You should be folding the dough and pushing it inwards repeatedly.
-Watch this video to see what I mean (but for now, ignore the circles he is making with the dough…that will come in step 4):
+You should fold the dough and push it inwards repeatedly.
+Watch this video to see what I mean (but for now, ignore the circles he’s making with the dough…that’ll come in step 4):

 Step 4: Add 10-15mg of olive oil to the mix and go back to kneading the dough for another 2-3 minutes or until the olive oil mixes completely with the flour.

 Now, rewatch that video from step 2 again.
 Notice how the chef is making circles with the dough while kneading it?
-Towards the end of the kneading process, when the dough becomes spongy, you’ll want to do the same.
-Doing so will help to prepare the dough for the next step (the first stage of fermentation).
+Towards the end of the kneading process, when the dough becomes spongy, you should do the same.
+That’ll help prepare the dough for the next step (the first stage of fermentation).

 Pro Tip: You might have to add a bit more dough to the mix as you’re kneading it.
-So how do you know when the dough is ready?
-It should be smooth and spongy, without any lumps.
+When the dough’s ready, it’ll be smooth, spongy and lump-free.

-Step 5: After you’ve finished kneading (woohoo!), let the dough sit for one hour at room temperature.
+Step 5: After you’ve finished kneading, let the dough sit for an hour at room temperature.
 Be sure to keep something on top of the dough so that it doesn’t dry out.
 Like so: